 "You've been a terrible thorn in my side your whole life, boy, and for a while I almost despaired that I would never be rid of you.
 But now, our little war is coming to an end."

 Harry renewed his efforts with vicious ferocity, curses pouring from his wand in a deluge of multicolored lights, filling the air with the acrid smell of burning ozone as they pounded relentlessly into Voldemort's protections.
-He could see a small crack start to form, the invisible wall starting to waver, as spell after spell slammed into it, detonating in thunderclaps of magical backlash that washed over the room as an eerie tide of coruscating motes.
+He could see a small crack start to form, the invisible wall starting to waver, as spell after spell slammed into it, detonating in thunderclaps of magical backlash that washed over the room in a tide of coruscating motes.

 Voldemort took a step back.
 The strain was visible on his face, with an uncharacteristic look of concern as he tried to fend off Harry's onslaught.
 He'd learned long ago that offense was pointless for him in their conflicts.

 Harry gritted his teeth, and pushed even harder.
-His wand was a blur in front of him, flashes of every color light, charms, curses, transfigurations, whatever he could think of, tore out of his wand.
-It was burning red-hot in his hand, overheating from the sheer amount of magic he was pushing through it.
+His wand became a blur in front of him, flashes of every color light, charms, curses, transfigurations, whatever he could think of, tearing out of it.
+It burned red-hot in his hand, overheating from the sheer amount of magic he was pushing through it.

 Voldemort took another step back.
 And then another.